 Source: hrcak.srce.hr.
 DOI: 10.1111/j.1439-0396.2007.00724.x

 💬 "Zeolite is not a substitute for veterinary therapy, but a valuable support in daily stable life.
-Especially horses with sensitive digestive tracts benefit from it because the mineral binds excess harmful substances and stabilizes the intestinal environment." – Veterinarian for equine nutrition
+Especially horses with sensitive digestive tracts benefit from it, because the mineral binds excess harmful substances and stabilizes the intestinal environment." – Veterinarian for equine nutrition

-Zeolite for common horse problems
+Zeolite for typical horse problems

-❓How can zeolite support with laminitis?
+❓How can zeolite support in laminitis?

-Armin Eberle, Swiss Hoof Orthopedist.
+Armin Eberle, Swiss hoof orthopaedist.

 ❓Why does your black cumin-zeolite product work?

 I gave my horse black cumin oil.
 It didn't really do anything for my horse.
 Why does the black cumin-zeolite powder work?
+Because zeolite binds toxins and prepares the environment, allowing the active ingredients of real black cumin to work.

 ❓Which veterinarians and experts recommend zeolite?

 💬 "In my practice, I use zeolite as a supplement for horses suffering from loose stools or feed changes.
-Many animals show significant improvement within a few weeks, without side effects." – Practicing equine veterinarian
+Many animals show significant improvement within a few weeks, without any side effects." – Practicing equine veterinarian

 ❓What particle size/fineness should zeolite powder have for horses?

-Read more about grain size/particle size >>>
+Read more about particle size/fineness >>>

 We recommend using the horse's weight as a guideline.